East Pasadena, California: Education

 East Pasadena is served by the San Marino Unified School District serving the southwest portion and Pasadena Unified School District serving the Rosemead Boulevard corridor.

+Transportation

+The Metro A Line has a station on Sierra Madre Villa Avenue and Foothill Boulevard.
+The neighborhood overall is served by Metro Local lines 266 and 267; Pasadena Transit routes 31, 32, 40 and 60; and Foothill Transit Route 187.

 In popular culture

 A fictionalized City of "East Pasadena" is depicted in the TV series Law & Order: LA.